Enneagram Elements

 C.G.
 Jung

 A century later, this difficulty remains.
-One could expect that, like for Ni and Fe, a modernized perception by later authors could have made Fi more accessible to us.
-But modern texts give an overall incorrect picture.
+One could expect that, like for Ni and Fe, a modernized perception by later authors or enthiusasts could have made Fi more accessible to us.
+But modern texts seem to have lost the essence of what Fi is, describing a mix of F and unrelated things.

-I don’t feel more apt than Jung to say something relevant about Fi.
 Yet, Fi is quite common.
-Dominant introverted feelers are rare but not so rare.
-ENFP is quite common but most importantly, ESFP is very common.
+Dominant introverted feelers are rare but ENFPs are quite common and ESFPs are very common.
 Thus high Fi-users are everywhere.

 Before getting into this text, it is required to understand the basics of the feeling function: feeling judgement, good/bad, valuing/values, ethics, parallelism, narratives.
 You can get acquainted here: